December 17th, 2019

 Pablo is a recent graduate of Columbia Law School.
 His recent work includes a published article with the Columbia Journal of Law and Social Problems on the Fair Housing Act Implications of Housing New York.

-On December 17, Fellows joined us for drinks and discussion on how historic racial planning policies produced the spatial inequalities of New York City today.
+On December 17, we gathered for drinks and discussion on how historic racial planning policies produced the spatial inequalities of New York City today.

 Throughout New York City’s history, racist urban design has given form to many of the spatial inequalities that exist today.
 Redlining and urban renewal, reinforced by histories of racial zoning, exploited the built environment to produce dramatic racial wealth gaps across our cities.
 Black and immigrant communities were deemed risky and targeted for failure, leading to divestment, segregation, and an uneven urban fabric.